-Today I would like to invite you to participate in my study covering the degree of adoption of tools) which aims to provide real-time information on the selected audit subjects by using KPIbased target-performance comparisons.
+Today I would like to invite you to participate in my study covering the degree of adoption of Continuous Auditing.

+Continuous Auditing is a risk-oriented, systematic auditing methodology (assisted by using IT tools) which aims to provide real-time information on the selected audit subjects by using KPIbased target-performance comparisons.
 It strives for a more efficient audit process and redirects the focus of audit procedures to the most critical audit subjects.